Benefits

 Superior antioxidant effect vs isolated vitamin C

-In Inoue 2008, after 7 days, urinary 8-hydroxy-deoxyguanosine (oxidative DNA damage marker, p<0.05) and total reactive oxygen species (p<0.01) decreased significantly in the camu-camu group but NOT in the equivalent isolated vitamin C group.
+After 7 days, urinary 8-hydroxy-deoxyguanosine (an oxidative DNA damage marker, p<0.05) and total reactive oxygen species (p<0.01) decreased significantly in the camu-camu group but not in the equivalent isolated vitamin C group.
 This suggests camu-camu's polyphenol matrix contributes effects beyond ascorbic acid alone.

 Anti-inflammatory effect

-Inoue 2008 also demonstrated reductions in inflammatory markers (high-sensitivity CRP and IL-6) in the camu-camu group that were not seen with matched isolated vitamin C dosing.
-Effect attributed to the synergy of vitamin C with camu-camu's anthocyanins, ellagic acid, and other phenolic compounds.
+Reductions in inflammatory markers (high-sensitivity CRP and IL-6) were seen in the camu-camu group that were not seen with matched isolated vitamin C dosing.
+The effect is attributed to the synergy of vitamin C with camu-camu's anthocyanins, ellagic acid, and other phenolic compounds.

 High natural vitamin C density